-- 1. Start any database-based metadata repository: - Set the ORACLE_HOME environment variable to the Oracle home for the database. - b.
+- 1. Start any database-based repository: - a.
+Set the ORACLE_HOME environment variable to the Oracle home for the database. - b.
 Set the ORACLE_SID environment variable to the SID for the database (default is orc1). - c.
 Start the Net Listener:

 '''

-ORACLE_HOME/bin/lsnrctl start
+ORACLE HOME/bin/lsnrctl start

 '''